 I didn’t realize how much time was involved in training for a half marathon when I first set out to do this.
 At the time, I was a full time teacher in grad school so I had to work every day and then go to class twice a week in the evenings.
 I decided the best time to run during the week was in the morning or it just wasn’t going to happen.
 Many nights I would sleep in my running clothes with my sneakers nearby and get up at 4:45am to meet my running partner.
 Thankfully, I had a friend to keep me going and we stayed accountable to one another.

 After about building up to 4-5 miles, I started to get tired during my run.
-I realized I needed to do some research on how to sustain a longer run.
+I realized I needed to do some research on how to sustain a long run.
 It was time to invest in a few new items.
 I went and got fitted for proper running shoes and my favorite ones now are Brooks Ghost.
 Recently, I tried another brand, but I don’t like it as much so I will go back to Brooks with my next pair.

 I knew I needed to carry water with me so I got one of those vests that can hold small bottles.
 One of my favorite discoveries was the sustaining power of GU.
 My favorite flavor was the chocolate.
 The little packets fit nicely in the vest as well.
 Because of my training plan, I was able to experiment with just the right amount of GU to keep me full, but not too full.